vcarnero/Learn_command_line_exercises/chapter_5/Readme.md

  veronica(master) Veronica Carnero
  Charlies-MacBook-Pro:temp $

-Why don't we go into the temp directory?
+#Why don't we go into the temp directory?
+>veronica(master) Veronica Carnero
+ Charlies-MacBook-Pro:chapter_5 $cd temp/

+ veronica(master) Veronica Carnero
+ Charlies-MacBook-Pro:temp $

-Can you go to the slash temp directory?
+#Can you go to the slash temp directory?
 Can you go to the slash temp slash log directory?